 Hard Drive

-A hard disk or hard disk drive (HDD = drive) is an electromechanical data storage medium that uses a magnetic head on a flat and circular plate coated with magnetic material.
-Data is stored in concentric pieces on the plate called “platters”.
-The hard drive stores the data on your computer or installed a program.
+A hard disk drive or hard disk drive (HDD = hard disk drive) is an electromechanical data storage medium that uses a magnetic head on a flat, circular plate coated with magnetic material.
+The data is stored in concentric chunks on a plate called "platters".
+The hard disk stores the data on your computer or installs a program.
 It can have a capacity of up to 1 TB or more.

 Hardware